praveek/launch.en/help/launch-reference/server-side-information/server-side-overview.md

 * Sequence of rule actions

-    In the Action section of a rule, server-side rules are executed sequentially.
-The order cannot be changed.
-Make sure the order is correct when you create the rule.
-Behavior cannot be chosen like it can on the client side.
+    In the Action section of a rule, server-side rules are always executed sequentially.
+Make sure the order of actions is correct when you save a rule.
+This execution sequence cannot be chosen like it can on Launch Client Side.

 * Custom code JavaScript versions